 3 credits.
 Introductory plant biology, emphasizing the structure, reproduction, and function of plants in the bio-sphere.
-Two lecture periods and one two-hour laboratory periods per week.
-Prerequisite(s): SCl1003.
-Taken concurrently with SCl2016
+Two lecture periods and one two-hour laboratory period per week.
+Prerequisite(s): SCI1003.
+Taken concurrently with SCI2016

 SCI2016 Botany Laboratory

 A two-hour laboratory.
 Prerequisite(s): SCI1003.
 Taken concurrently with SCI2015